Cybertas/A-Simple-Bash-Scripting-Guide/Part2: Bash Scripting/Functions.md

     ```

 ## Function Examples
-- Below is an example on function:
+- More examples on [Functions](./_Functions%20Exmaples.md) and below is an example on function:

     ```bash
     #!/bin/bash